Skip to content

 Warning

-On Isilon everyone shares one global quota and the HPC Platform team sets up project quotas.
-Unfortunately it is not possible to see the quota status on the cluster.
+On Isilon all projects share one global quota limit and the HPC Platform team sets up individual project quotas.
+Unfortunately it is not currently possible for users to see the quota status on Isilon with the df-ulhpc command.

 df -h